Carrie Underwood took home her eighth Grammy award April 3rd and made the television debut of her new single, “Ghost Story.”

 The song was written by Josh Kear, Hillary Lindsey and David Garcia who penned the “revenge song” with Carrie in mind.

 “They are such talented, amazing songwriters who know me so well, and from the first time I heard it, I knew I had to record it,” Underwood said.
 “I have always loved performing songs that tell a story and inspire some kind of cinematic imagery when you hear them, and that is definitely true of ’Ghost Story.’
 It creates a mood and a vibe that is different than anything else I’ve recorded before.”

-Watch Carrie Underwood’s jaw-dropping performance of “Ghost Story” by clicking HERE.
+Watch Carrie Underwood’s jaw-dropping performance of “Ghost Story” below.